ThePinkBear/SLAPI/README.md

 ## Setup and requirements

-*This API is a tailored solution to a specific client problem*
+### This API is a tailored solution to a specific client problem

 To be able to run this API you need access to the Source API and specify the endpoint URIs in the appsettings.json file.

-You will also need a token refress service application that ensures a authentication token is kept alive, the path to this file is also required in the appsettings.json file.
+You will also need a token refresh service application that ensures a authentication token is kept alive, the path to this file is also required in the appsettings.json file.

+Some of the endpoints use a local DB setup for logic management, ensure access to the Source API's database is setup and the connectionstring supplied.

+DB is managed with entity framework and DBcontext.

 Another path that requires specifying in the same is the path to the log file.
 All logs are printed to file using the **Serilog** Nuget package.